 - Related: Beef Enchilada Casserole, Beef Chimichangas, Chicken Enchilada, Chicken Enchiladas.

 There are still plenty of variations when it comes to making a Mexican chicken casserole:

 - When combining the sauce, I like to add ½ cup of sweet canned, frozen or fresh boiled/grilled corn, black beans, diced yellow or even green bell peppers, ½ cup of finely sliced (diced) mushrooms.

 - Cook onion - Add ½ of sweet or white onion (or 2 teaspoon onion powder), diced.
 If you have more prep time, cook it separately until translucent and transfer it to the sauce mix.
 Otherwise, just follow the recipe instructions.

-- Chicken - substitute with slow cooker pulled beef or cooked ground beef of same amount (4 cups).
+- Chicken - substitute with slow cooker pulled beef or cooked ground beef of the same amount (4 cups).
 Have you tried my Beef Enchilada Casserole yet?

-Easy Mexican Style Recipes
+Easy Mexican Inspired Recipes

 For more easy gluten free Chicken recipes check out my Chicken recipe index here.

 For enchiladas and enchilada casserole it is best to use a wide and large baking dish, at least 9 x 13 inches.
 I like to use a dish with deep edges so I can cover my enchiladas with plenty of creamy sauce.